 The effect of Botox as a therapy usually takes 4-7 days to reach maximum effect.
 This may be associated with urinary retention or an inability to urinate.
-Your doctor will have discussed the risk of urinary retention with you prior to going ahead with the injection.
+Professor O'Connell and the nurse will have discussed the risk of urinary retention with you prior to going ahead with the injection.
 Urinary retention is the inability to pass urine spontaneously.
 This is treated with the intermittent passage of a catheter – a process called intermittent self catheterisation (see note below).
 The risk of urinary retention depends on the dose of Botox used and your underlying condition.
 For example, if the basis for the bladder problem is Multiple Sclerosis, 300 units are required to stop the severe problem and retention is expected.
 A risk-benefit discussion is required to determine the best dose for you.
 Generally, lower doses are associated with shorter duration of effect, less pronounced effect AND lower risk of retention.

 You will likely be asked to keep a record of your urine output and complete a follow up questionnaire at specific intervals to demonstrate the effect of the Botox.

 How much does Botox cost?

 The cost of the procedure (receiving the treatment) will be discussed at your appointment and will vary depending on whether it is performed as an inpatient or outpatient procedure.

 Note: The Botox medication is not included in this amount.
 These accounts are paid separately.